-If you’ve been diagnosed with vertigo, we understand that it can be very unsettling.
-If you have vertigo, you may experience dizziness and moderate to severe false spinning sensations that can cause loss of balance, disorientation (which may cause falls) vomiting, sweating and severe nausea.
-It’s important to identify the cause of your vertigo symptoms to determine the best course of treatment.
+If you have vertigo, you may experience dizziness and moderate to severe false spinning sensations that can cause loss of balance, disorientation (which may cause falls), vomiting, sweating and severe nausea.
+It’s important to identify the cause of your vertigo symptoms to be certain it’s not a symptom of a more serious underlying disorder in the ear or nervous system, as well as to determine the best course of treatment.

 - Medications, including muscle relaxants or anti-anxiety drugs